Gain access to 18,000+ funds with no transaction fees when you invest with Interactive Brokers.

-Mutual funds are investment behemoths, purchasing both specialized sectors and indexes, as well as acquiring shares across a broad market spectrum.
+Mutual funds are investment behemoths, purchasing specialized sectors and indexes, as well as acquiring shares across a broad market spectrum.

-Mutual funds also purchase bonds and other securities, sometimes even mixing investment types within one fund.
+Mutual funds purchase bonds and other securities, sometimes mixing investment types within one fund.
 A recent study of mutual fund investors showed a median household asset value of $200,000 among mutual fund owners, with most of those investors holding more than half of their financial assets in mutual funds.

 More than one-third of mutual fund investors purchased their first mutual fund through an employer-sponsored retirement plan, such as a 401(k).